Tummy Tuck (Abdominoplasty) in Jacksonville, FL

 If You Look Good, You Feel Good.
 Schedule Your Consultation Today.

 The stubborn fat on your abdomen is not an indication of your commitment to living healthy and taking care of your body.
-Board Certified Plastic Surgeon Dr. John Obi, explains why men and women in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach, Atlantic Beach and surrounding areas of Florida, have excess fat on their abdomens that cannot be eliminated by working out and eating healthy.
+Board Certified Plastic Surgeon Dr. John Obi, explains why men and women in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach, Atlantic Beach and surrounding areas of Florida, have excess fat on their abdomens that cannot be reduced by working out and eating healthy.
 To learn more, contact Jacksonville Plastic Surgery to schedule your complimentary aesthetic consultation.